GEO-BON/bon-in-a-box-pipelines/pipelines/BILBI_pipelines/beri_pipeline.md

 ### Pipeline inputs

-BON in a Box contains a pipeline to calculate the BERI indicator for a given country or region of interest.
+BON in a Box contains a pipeline to calculate the BERI indicator for a given area of interest.
 The pipeline has the following user inputs:

-- **Bounding Box and Coordinate Reference System (CRS):** the user must select a bounding box and CRS to be used for the analysis.
+- **Bounding Box and CRS:** the user must select a bounding box and coordinate reference system (CRS) to be used for the analysis.
 This can be done by using the chooser to either select a country and/or region, or type in/draw a custom bounding box.
 Then, an appropriate CRS can be selected from the corresponding drop-down menu.

 - **Start date:** this input is optional.
 The user can select a start date for time series layers, in the format YYYY or YYYY-MM-DD.
 To perform the analysis on all available dates, the user should leave this input blank.